 Does hurricane insurance cover water damage?

-Hurricane insurance is a combination of coverages that when put together, cover all the aspects of storm damage to your home and property.
+Hurricane insurance is a combination of coverages that when put together, cover the various aspects of storm damage to your home and property.

 Your homeowners insurance covers some water damage from hurricanes and other storms.
-If you lose some shingles off the roof or the window breaks and water gets in and ruins your rug, walls or television, you can put in a claim.
+If you lose some shingles off the roof or the window breaks and water gets in and ruins your rug, walls or television, home insurance will cover it.

-If an overflowing river, creek or rising rainwater floods your house and ruins things, that’s the job of flood insurance.
-It’s not covered by your homeowners policy.
-Flood insurance also covers damage to your home from mudslides, flash floods and storm surges.
+However, if an overflowing river, creek or heavy rainfall causes a flash flood, that damage is covered by flood insurance, not your homeowners policy.
+Flood insurance also covers damage to your home from mudslides and storm surges.

 “Heavy rains and high seas cause low-lying roads and homes to flood,” Wirtz says.
 “We have access issues to certain parts of town (and other parts of the island).
 We know the problem roads and are proactive in closing them prior to a significant event.
 This hopefully limits vehicular traffic and reduces the possibility of entrapment due to rising and moving water.”